priyanshu061-1/library-management-system/README.md

 🧩 Database Schema Overview
 The database consists of several interconnected tables:

-Books – Stores details about books in the library.
+1.Books – Stores details about books in the library.

-Members – Contains information about registered library members.
+2.Members – Contains information about registered library members.

-Employees – Holds data about library staff.
+3.Employees – Holds data about library staff.

-Branch – Represents different branches of the library.
+4.Branch – Represents different branches of the library.

-Issue Status – Records the issue details of books.
+5.Issue Status – Records the issue details of books.

-Return Status – Tracks returned books.
+6.Return Status – Tracks returned books.

 📊 ER Diagram
 The following diagram represents the schema structure and relationships between entities: